OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/README.md

 ### 7: Security and .env Files<a id="environment-files"></a>
 A guaranteed way to get contacted by IBM's Github security team is to check-in code that contains an access credential for an IBM Cloud service.
 To avoid this, store credentials in a .env file, then ensure this .env **is not checked into Github.**  Python provides support for .env files through a library called dotenv that you will encounter during some lessons in this Boot Camp.

-Download this [env file](./env), open it in a text editor and add your Watsonx.ai API key in the GENAI_KEY field.
-This is also described on the Watsonx.ai page describing the [GenAI python library](https://workbench.res.ibm.com/docs/ibm-generative-ai).
+Download this [env file](./env), open it in a text editor and add your watsonx.ai API key in the GENAI_KEY field.
+This is also described on the watsonx.ai page describing the [GenAI python library](https://workbench.res.ibm.com/docs/ibm-generative-ai).

 Add a period to the downloaded "env" file to it is ".env".
 You may get a warning that this will convert this to a hidden file so [learn how to view these hidden files on a Mac](https://www.macworld.com/article/671158/how-to-show-hidden-files-on-a-mac.html) or [how to view hidden files on Windows](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5).